cegonse/cest-docs/docs/how-to/bare_c.md

 ## Next reading

-After finishing this example, you have learned how to combine Cest Framework with C code to create expressive tests for your C code.
+After finishing this example, we have seen how to combine Cest Framework with C code to create expressive tests for your C code.

 You can combine this example with the CMake example to create a powerful build system, capable of combining your C code with C++ tests while automating building of execution of your tests and applications.